Wire-Network/wire-docs/docs/api-reference/tooling/clio/index.md

 ## Introduction

 `clio` is a command line tool that interfaces with the REST API exposed by `nodeop`.
-Developers can also use `clio` to deploy and test SYSIO smart contracts.
+Developers can also use `clio` to deploy and test Wire smart contracts.

 ## Installation